What’s Behind Your Pasta Cravings? Top 5 Explanations Revealed

 Throughout the day, your blood sugar levels rise and fall.

 When you eat a meal, your blood sugar level rises.
-When you have super high blood sugar levels this will give you lots of energy.
+Having super high blood sugar levels gives you lots of energy.

-Just think about Michael Phelps who ate tons of carbs so he could exert tons of energy.
+Just think about Michael Phelps, who ate tons of carbs to exert energy.

 When blood sugar levels are low, you will start feeling: